Getting Started with xPack GNU bison

 The main advantages of using the xPack GNU bison are:

-- no need to worry about dependent libraries, all are included
+• no need to worry about dependent libraries, they are all included

 Compatibility